Now Hiring: Construction Supervisor

 - Collaborate with Construction Coordinator to ensure an accurate quantity of materials are delivered in time for volunteer groups and trades as needed.

-- Monitor quality of construction of the home through all phases with the Construction Manager.
+- Monitor quality of construction of the home through all phases with the Construction Director.
 Report any improper installations or poor quality of work by trades as needed.

 - Participate in daily construction meetings.